Jake Matthews (American football): Personal life

-Matthews was born in Missouri City, Texas.
+Matthews was born in Houston, Texas.
 He is the son of Pro Football Hall of Famer Bruce Matthews and the younger brother of Kevin Matthews, a center who also played for the Aggies and last played for the Carolina Panthers in 2015.
-His older brother, Mike, last played center for the Miami Dolphins.
+His younger brother, Mike, last played center for the Miami Dolphins, and another younger brother, Luke, only played for the Aggies.
 He is also the cousin of former linebacker Clay Matthews III, who spent the majority of his career playing for the Green Bay Packers, and Casey Matthews, a linebacker who last played for the Minnesota Vikings.
-He is the nephew of NFL veteran Clay Matthews Jr., the grandson of NFL veteran Clay Matthews Sr., and the great grandson of H. L. Matthews.
-He is married to Meggi Matthews.
+He is the nephew of NFL veteran Clay Matthews Jr., the grandson of NFL veteran Clay Matthews Sr., and the great-grandson of H. L. Matthews.